 Both procedures are repeated with $\lambda \in \{0.1, 0.5, 0.9\}$ and $\delta$ activated or not, for a total of 6 configurations.
-The objective is to understand the individual contributions of the three components to our function.
+The objective is to understand the individual contributions of the three components (core-features, norm features and combination features) to our function.

-6. Results and Discussion
+5.2.
+Results and Discussion

-Results for the first and second evaluation procedure are presented in Figure 2 and Table 4 (resp.).
-Highest precision (0.61 and 0.3 in Table 4) is obtained with a balance between feature combinations and feature scores ( $\lambda = 0.5$ ). $\delta$ proves very useful for filtering the input space (from 28,7M possible pairs to 44,2K), and lowers the number of false positives, especially for links between apprentices (cf. line 'w-o AA' in Table 4).
+Results for the first and second evaluation procedure are presented Figure 2 and Table 4 (resp.).
+The best precision (0.61 and 0.48 in Table 4) is obtained with a balance of feature combinations and norm weights ( $\lambda = 0.5$ ). $\delta$ proves very useful for filtering the input space (from 28.792.666 possible pairs to 44.263), and lowers the number of false positives, especially for links between apprentices (due to the strength of sparse features).
 The combination of the two (filtered input space and equal weights) provides the best results, especially for masters and guarantors.
 Linkage curves can be explained similarly: low $\lambda$ entails a step-like curve (three steps at 0.0, 0.5 and 1.0), while high $\lambda$ creates a Gaussian over the disambiguation space.